D3b0j33t/ADBReaper/README.md

 ```

 ### Step 3: Verify Installation
-After installation, you can run ADBReaper from anywhere using:
+After installation, you can run ADBReaper from anywhere using(Only on Linux):
 ```bash
 ADBReaper
 ```